Current-induced spin polarization in chiral Tellurium: a first-principles quantum transport study: Conclusion

 \section{Conclusion}

-In this paper we studied CISP in p-type Te via DFT+NEGF calculations.
-The effect can be quantitatively described in terms of two complementary quantities, namely the non-equilibrium atomic magnetic moments and the spin current polarized parallel to the transport direction.\\
+In this paper we studied CISP in p-type Te via DFT+NEGF calculations, focusing on the ballistic transport regime.
+We found that the effect could be quantitatively described in terms of two complementary quantities, namely the non-equilibrium atomic magnetic moments and the spin current polarized parallel to the transport direction.\\

 The estimated values of the magnetic moments and their dependence on the hole concentration are in good agreement with those from previous DFT studies\cite{ts.pu.17,Roy2022}.
 The obtained CISP figure of merit, that is the ratio of the spin density over the charge current density, is comparable to that of the well-studied $5d$ metal thin films, indicating that Te is a similarly efficient charge-to-spin conversion material.
 The advantage of Te compared to the $5d$ metals is however that CISP occurs in the bulk and is not just a surface effect.\\